 • Our intellectual property faculty -- scholars with extensive practice experience -- includes Alfred Yen, who directs our program on Emerging Enterprises and Business Law; Joseph Liu, whose work explores the impact of digital technology on copyright law and markets; and patent law scholar David Olson.
 The LL.M. concentration covers not only basic topics in copyright, trademark and patent law, but also electives in antitrust law, cyber law, technology licensing and more.

 • Students interested in taxation gain a solid grounding in U.S. and international tax concepts from some of this country's most influential tax law scholars.
-These include Diane Ring, whose recent work examines cross-border tax arbitrage and international tax relations; James Repetti, the author of groundbreaking new work on tax equity; and rising star Brian Galle.
+These include Diane Ring, whose recent work examines cross-border tax arbitrage and international tax relations, and James Repetti, the author of groundbreaking new work on tax equity.
 The program also features a periodic Tax Policy Workshop that showcases emerging scholarship in the field.

 And this is just a sampling of what we offer.
 We also have significant strengths in international law, constitutional law, family law, legal history, and a host of other areas.
 Finally, LL.M. students may cross-register for a course in Boston College’s other university departments.
 Our Course Database contains full descriptions of current courses offered.